Wednesday, August 4, 2010

 HK: Treasures in Gough Street - Gingko House and Kau Kee

-After my dim sum late breakfast, I joined the blogger team and Hong Kong Tourism Board representatives to cross over to Hong Kong island.
+dim sum late breakfast, I joined the blogger team and Hong Kong Tourism Board representatives to cross over to Hong Kong island.
 Our destination - Gough Street.
 It may not look like much.
 In fact, it resembles more a back alley than a proper street.
 But there are many wonderful shops and eateries here!